When I was planning the recipe for this summery cheesy Corn Quinoa Casserole with chicken, one word kept coming to mind: abundance.

 - 1 cup uncooked quinoa

-- 1 tablespoon, plus 2 teaspoons extra virgin olive oil, divided
+- 1 tablespoon extra virgin olive oil plus 2 teaspoons, divided

-- 2 cups white or yellow corn, cut from the cob (about 2 large ears)
+- 2 cups white corn or yellow corn, cut from the cob (about 2 large ears)

-- 1 red or orange bell pepper, seeded and diced
+- 1 medium red bell pepper (or orange) seeded and diced

 - 2 tablespoons unsalted butter

 - 2 tablespoons all purpose flour to make gluten free, use a gluten free all-purpose flour blend

 - 1/2 teaspoon dried basil